 What is an Air Handler?

 An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically set inside the home and operates with both the heating and cooling pieces of your HVAC system.
-If you take a quick look at an air handler, it may closely resemble a furnace.
-Air handlers can operate with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s operating with.
+If you take a quick look at an air handler, it might closely resemble a furnace.
+Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump